emarinuk/captains-log/README.md

 ### Lesson 146 Exercise
 Fascinating exercise which I could have gotten at first I had paid attention to the explanation of the exercise.
 I missed the way of sorting it (second element) because I was doing the first part of the exercise.

+### Lesson 148
+Comprehensions are really powerful!

+### Lesson 149
+I got this right at first :) Good thinking of the use of set.
+I think my solution is a bit cleaner than Andrei's.